What is CBD Isolate? A Guide

 The three primary types of CBD are very similar when looking at them from certain perspectives.
 The main differences between the three are the process by which they’re made and the specific compounds they contain.

-If you’re looking for the entire scope of benefits that CBD has to offer, then you might want to consider the full-spectrum option.
-You can thank the entourage effect for this - the term coined for the added benefits you receive from all the cannabinoids (as opposed to only some) workng together.
+You can think of full-spectrum as having the "full" profile of the cannabis plant.
 This type of CBD does have THC, but it’s in very low amounts.
 This means that while you won’t get the same high you would from smoking a joint, you’ll most likely feel relaxed.

 Broad-spectrum CBD will have no THC, though there may be some products with very small amounts.
 While it doesn’t contain THC, broad-spectrum CBD does typically have other minor cannabinoids that can be found with the likes of full-spectrum, such as CBG and CBN.